SerhiiMart/JavaScript-Marathon--Marafon/README.md

 * P.S.
 Was too easy and was just a ploy to get participants sign up on a very expensive programming course.
+** Still, I learned something new during a marathon.